Cyber Security Body of Knowledge (CyBOK) Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led, live training in Serbia (online or on-site) targets system administrators aiming to use Microsoft Active Directory for managing and securing data access.

 By the end of this training, participants will be able to: